History

 Current state

-As a result of far-reaching Victorian restoration from the 19th century to the present day, only the tower, the north chapel and the north wall of the nave have been preserved of the historical substance.
-The nave of the building is now strongly buttressed with four-step buttresses between which there are ogival windows with traceries.
-A particularly large pointed, five-light window adorns the west façade above the entrance portal.
-It is an early modern creation, though not without attractiveness.
+As a result of the extensive Victorian rebuilding in the 19th century, only the tower, partially the late Gothic northern chapel and the northern wall of the nave have preserved their medieval, historic substance to this day.
+Neither the porch nor the southern arm of the transept have survived, while the nave and chancel have been extended.
+The body of the building is currently strongly buttressed with four-step buttresses, between which there are neo-Gothic windows with tracery.
+A particularly large pointed arch, five-light window decorates the western façade, above the entrance portal.
+It is a modern creation, although not without charm.
+The original windows have been preserved in the walls of the tower.

 bibliography: